 - Slowly (like whistling) exhale while deflating your BCD

-- Go on exhaling slowly until your head is 50 cm under the surface
+- Exhale slowly until your head is 50 cm under the surface

 - Stop deflating your BCD after 50 cm of depth even if you have more air in it

-- When you need to inhale, do it.
-But not lungful: Slowly and steady
+- When you need to inhale, do it slow and steady.
+Not a lungful.

 - You should NOT be “falling“, you should BE “soaring” like a leave.

 - This will give you the chance for equalization (both mask and ear) and save air by moving slow (less oxygen need)